 Let’s create a job with the “Send Message” action.
 Naming will help you to identify it easily.
 We chose “Message out of BH”.
 Choose which agent should be the author of this message and type in the content.

-Click Save, go back to Triggers and click Jobs to assign our “Message Out of BH” job to the trigger.
+Save, go back to Triggers and click Jobs to assign our “Message Out of BH” job to the trigger.

 Once we have saved everything, every new case coming outside the business hours will be routed to our “outside business hours” and that will trigger our autoresponse to send.
+Note that the messages are sent as resolved, so we need to change their status to be able to route them to the agents.

 Now there is one tricky part to this!